Hampton University honors Dr. Martin Luther King, Jr. with march, program

 This isn't Gambari's first time marching on MLK day.
 He's watched it grow year after year.

-“This message is more important now than ever, as young people of color, our voice is needed,” Alpha Phi Alpha Franternity, Inc. Chapter president said.
+“This message is more important now than ever, as young people of color, our voice is needed,” the president of the university's Alpha Phi Alpha Fraternity, Inc. chapter said.

 Gambari said they don't forget where they came from, but they also know where they’re going.